ceuvento/Simple-Crash-Discord-Bot/README.md

 ## 💰 Requirements:
 - JDK 23 (If Not Installed: https://adoptium.net/temurin/releases/?os=any&arch=any&version=23)
+- Gradle
-- GRADLE
+- IntelliJ IDEA (Optional)

 ## ❤️ How To Create A Bot:
   - Open https://discord.com/developers/applications/ and create a new bot!
   - In Bot Settings open the category named the "Bot", then click on the "Reset Token" and copy the token
   - Open "OAuth2" and in "OAuth2 URL Generator" select the "bot", select the "Administrator" below
-  - copy the "Generated URL" and open this URL in browser, select Discord Server and click "Continue/OK"
+  - Copy the "Generated URL" and open this URL in browser, select Discord Server and click "Continue/OK"
   - Well Done!
 ## 🩵 How To Start Bot:
   - Copy the repository: